Oscar Elton Sette: Early life

 Oscar Elton Sette was born in Clyman, Wisconsin, on 29 July 1900, the fourth child and second son of Martin and Louise Sette.
 After a few years the family moved to Juneau, Wisconsin, and in 1910 to a lemon ranch in Chula Vista, California.
 As a child, Sette developed an early interest in nature and living things and became an avid butterfly collector, which became a lifelong hobby.

 Sette attended National City High School in National City, California.
-After graduation in 1917, he began studies at San Diego Junior College in San Diego, California, planning to transfer to the University of California in Berkeley in the fall of 1918 to study entomology.
+After graduation in 1917, he began studies at San Diego Junior College, planning to transfer to the University of California, Berkeley in the fall of 1918 to study entomology.
 By chance, however, he met his high school chemistry teacher, Elmer Higgins, on a San Diego street in 1918.
 Higgins was working as a scientific assistant at the California State Fisheries Laboratory in San Pedro, and he invited Sette to accompany him on an exploratory trawling trip in a fishing boat.
 Sette immediately was fascinated with the variety of sea creatures caught in the fishing trawler's nets and decided to pursue a career as a fisheries scientist.
 The California State Fisheries Laboratory soon hired him to check canneries for albacore landings, beginning his career in fisheries science at the age of 18.